rails-api/active_model_serializers/docs/howto/upgrade_from_0_8_to_0_10.md

 new serializers that don't use these backwards compatible versions and slowly migrate existing serializers to the `0.10` versions as needed.

+### Basic list `0.10` breaking changes
+- Passing a serializer to `render json:` is no longer supported
+    - Ex. `render json: CustomerSerializer.new(customer)`
+- Passing a nil resource to serializer now fails
+    - Ex. `CustomerSerializer.new(nil)`
+- Attribute methods are no longer accessible from other serializer methods
+    - Ex.
+    ```ruby
+    class MySerializer
+      attributes :foo, :bar

+      def foo
+        bar + 1
+      end
+    end
+    ```
+ - `root` option to collection serializer behaves differently
+    - Ex. `ActiveModel::ArraySerializer.new(resources, root: "resources")`
+- No default serializer when serializer doesn't exist
+- `@options` changed to `instance_options`

 ## Steps to migrate

 ### 1. Upgrade the `active_model_serializer` gem in you `Gemfile`